IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 We will explore more sophisticated methods in Marbles Part 3.

-Lets take 1 step up and look at how this chaincode was called from our node.js app.
+Let’s take 1 step up and look at how this chaincode was called from our node.js app.

 __/utils/ws_part1.js__